ncahill89/starter-academic/content/post/CPTutorial/index.md

 &mu;<sub>y</sub> = &alpha; + &beta;<sub>2</sub>(x - cp)   for x &ge; cp

-In other words, the linear relationship between x and mu_y changes at some time point (cp).
+In other words, the linear relationship between x and mu_y changes at some time point, cp.

   - Note, by subtracting the change point (cp) from x in the regression equation we can interpret the intercept (&alpha;) as being the expected value of y in the year where the change point occurs.